 Flywire for International Payments

 The Penn State World Campus Bursar Office can provide an itemized receipt for your payment if you need one for any reason.
-To request an itemized receipt, please submit our itemized receipt request form.
-We will review and process your request within up to two business days.
+To request an itemized receipt, please submit the itemized receipt request form.
+We will review and process your request within two business days.

-For the fall and spring semesters, you can pay over a period of four months, with payments equal to one quarter of the semester charges.
-For the summer semester, you can pay over a period of three months, with payments equal to one third of the semester charges.
+For the fall and spring semesters, you can pay over a period of four months, with each payment equal to one quarter of the semester's charges.
+For the summer semester, you can pay over a period of three months, with each payment equal to one third of the semester's charges.

 There is a $45 fee to use this plan, payable with the first payment.

-For more information, visit the Penn State Office of the Bursar.
+For more information, visit the Penn State Office of the Bursar website.

 To participate in this program, you will need to submit an online application.
 Find complete details and submit the application on our Employer Reimbursement and Tuition Deferment Program page.